Visiting Student FAQs

 May - September

 Unfortunately, there is no Columbia housing available between May and September.
-We suggest you contact the off-campus housing office by phone by e-mail, or by visiting their website.
+We suggest you review the off-campus housing office's website.
 Otherwise, you may wish to do an Internet search or check New York-based newspapers to see if you can find any available sublets for your month at P&S. There are no sites or periodicals that we endorse.

 Do you provide parking to visiting students?